-But however described, brown, in all its tones, tints and shades, is in reality a very versatile base colour for others to shine from; peach, pale pink, lemon and orange all zing when placed against brown.
+But however described, brown, in all its tones, tints and shades, is in reality a very versatile base colour for other colours to shine from.
+Peach, pale pink, lemon and orange all zing when placed against brown.

 Weddings